irmen/synthesizer/pyminiaudio/README.md

 ## todo

-- the various format conversion functions aren't available yet.
+- the various format conversion functions aren't properly exposed yet.
-- documentation is lacking.
+- documentation is severely lacking.
+- only playback for now, the recording capabilities of miniaudio aren't exposed yet